-- K3 (Hz & V): Where the general topography and existing site state is required to be known for a project scope, but proposed designs do not tie in directly with existing features, or they are likely to be removed - The following exceptions should be considered: - (\) Where the feature in the 3D as-built model is rail alignment (inside running edge) for the purposes of structure gauging, rail alignment redesign or tie in: - K1 (Hz & V) should be followed as the default specification; except - K0 should be considered where project site factors necessitate a higher degree of accuracy, in which case a rail shoe should be used for conventional survey pickup to verify the alignment and track feature positions in the 3D model - Where the dataset is captured purely for the purposes of concept design, optioneering or feasibility, and the future design is not certain or the cost of capturing to a higher specification is not considered cost effective, the following default specifications should be used (unless otherwise stated): - K4: for sites with existing general infrastructure impacting design - K5: for general project site topography models (including greenfield sites); this may include the use of publicly sourced Aerial LiDAR datasets - Note also: - Where a subsurface utility is being captured in the as-built model, KiwiRail Subsurface Utility Identification and Modelling Guidance Note shall apply. - Levels K6 to K9 are to be used when the dataset is for information purposes only but has a spatial relationship to the project.
-KiwiRail advocates for all this information to be supplied for future reference, and the accuracy level is used primarily for the purposes of communicating the weighting any future user should be placing on the spatial integrity of that dataset. - Where the supplier of information has been asked by KiwiRail to supply information to an accuracy standard that they do not consider necessary, practical, or feasible they can seek approval from KiwiRail to relax the standard, stating the reasons why.
+- K3 (Hz & V): Where the general topography and existing site state is required to be known for a project scope, but proposed designs do not tie in directly with existing features, or they are likely to be removed - The following exceptions should be considered: - (\) Where the feature in the 3D as-built model is rail alignment (inside running edge) for the purposes of structure gauging, rail alignment redesign or tie in: - K1 (Hz & V) should be followed as the default specification if not otherwise stated; except - K0 should be considered where project site factors necessitate a higher degree of accuracy; - A rail shoe should be used for conventional survey pickup to verify the alignment and track feature positions in the 3D model - Where the dataset is captured purely for the purposes of concept design, optioneering or feasibility, and the future design is not certain or the cost of capturing to a higher specification is not considered cost effective, the following default specifications should be used (unless otherwise stated): - K4: for sites with existing general infrastructure impacting design; - K5: for general project site topography models (including greenfield sites); this may include the use of publicly sourced Aerial LiDAR datasets - Note also: - Levels K6 to K9 are to be used when the dataset is for information purposes only but has a spatial relationship to the project.
+KiwiRail advocates for all this information to be supplied for future reference, and the accuracy level is used primarily for the purposes of communicating the weighting any future user should be placing on the spatial integrity of that dataset (and requires verification on site if used in any future design). - Where the supplier of information has been asked by KiwiRail to supply information to an accuracy standard that they do not consider necessary, practical, or feasible they can seek approval from KiwiRail to relax the standard, stating the reasons why.
 Written approval must be granted by KiwiRail prior to commencing the data capture. - Where data is delivered to KiwiRail to a higher specification than the default or specified accuracy level, then no approval is required by KiwiRail if no additional cost is incurred by KiwiRail.
 If there are cost implications, but the supplier believes a higher specification is required then approval must be sought prior to commencing the capture task (including outlying reasons why a higher specification should be applied).